This guide shows you how to create a Plasmic-integrated repo and deploy a Plasmic-powered website in 5 minutes!

 - Language — we recommend using Typescript for the best developer experience

-- Mode — either Codegen, which exports Plasmic-generated code directly into your git repo, or Loader, which fetches Plasmic-generated code at build time and keeps it out of your repo.
-You can You can read more about the differences here.
+- Mode — either Codegen, which exports Plasmic-generated code directly into your git repo, or Loader, which fetches Plasmic-generated code at build time and keeps it out of your repo, fully managing the sync process for you (available for Next.js/Gatsby only).
+You can read more about the differences here.

 - Domain — a domain for hosting your site on

 Go ahead and start the push!

 It may take a while to run for the first time:

 your-domain.plasmic.site to see it!
 Try making some changes to the site in the Plasmic studio, and publishing again.